Welcome to Reception Class.

 Key picture books we will be reading:

-We will be leaning lots of new songs (with actions) about different types of transport.
+We will be learning poems and rhymes (with actions) about different animals.
 Please ask you child to sing some to you!

 If you would like to come in and talk to the children about a current job related to our topic, please speak to one of the EYFS team.